keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

    kubectl version --short
    ```

-## Prepare your cluster for KLT
+## Prepare your cluster for Keptn

-The Keptn Lifecycle Toolkit installs into an existing Kubernetes cluster.
+Keptn installs into an existing Kubernetes cluster.
 When setting up a local Kubernetes cluster
-to study or demonstrate the Lifecycle Toolkit,
+to study or demonstrate Keptn,
 you need to provide these components.

 Your cluster should include the following: